hoonsubin/blockchain-dashboard/README.md

 ## TODO

-- [ ] Add basic linting configurations
+- [x] Add basic linting configurations
 - [ ] Add Vuex for state management
 - [ ] Change and make a configurable style themes
-- [ ] Change the login page with Web3.js and WalletConnect
+- [ ] Change the login page with Web3.js, WalletConnect, and polkadot API
 - [ ] Add vue-chartjs that fetches and displays price information
 - [ ] Make components for all major page contents